 The Firm assists clients in preparing responses to requests for proposals and requests for bids, and it advises clients regarding post-bid-opening issues, including conformity of bids to specifications, qualification of bidders, and procedural and substantive issues generated by bid protests.
 Industries in which the Firm has prosecuted or defended bid protests include health care, road construction, bridge repair, metal plating, injection molding, custodial services, security guard services, banking services, office furniture, job retraining and computer systems.

-The Firm currently represents a large municipal water supply utility in rate-making and other regulatory matters and has recently represented an operator of solid waste-to-energy facilities in relations with the New Jersey Department of Environmental Protection.
+The Firm has represented a large municipal water supply utility in rate-making and other regulatory matters and an operator of solid waste-to-energy facilities in relations with the New Jersey Department of Environmental Protection.